kyverno/chainsaw/website/docs/quick-start.md

 A Chainsaw test is [made of YAML files in a folder](./tests/index.md).

-YAML files can either contain raw manifests with a special file naming convention to identify the step operations.
+YAML files can contain raw manifests with a special file naming convention to identify the step operations.
-This is useful to create test quickly but doesn't allow great flexibility.
+This is useful to create tests quickly but doesn't allow great flexibility.

 Another option is to have a `chainsaw-test.yaml` file containing a `Test` resource.
 While more verbose, this offers full flexibility over the test and test steps configuration.